lightray22/andromeda-desktop-clients/README.md

 2. Initialize cmake `cmake -DCMAKE_BUILD_TYPE="Debug|Release" ..`
 3. Run compile `cmake --build .`

 Cmake will automatically clone in-tree dependencies.
+By default, position-independent executables (PIE) are built.
+This can be disabled with `-DWITHOUT_PIE=1`.

 ### Build System